 To help her match your blog post in the search results you need to do your on-page SEO, of course.
-You can download the SEO checklist to get the job done easily.
+You can find out more in our ebook on How To Get More Fire & Security Customers

 Still want to stick with an FAQ page?
 How many people looking to buy an alarm system are typing FAQ into Google?

 3. Don’t forget the local listing directories